 I've now spent the better part of a week using AOC's latest thin-bezel monitor, the 23" i2367Fh.
-I've ran every monitor test I can muster, watched movies, and played several different games on it to get a feel for how it performs.
-No matter how hard I try to admire its good qualities, the overall feeling I've had the entire time is no different than a trip to Burger King or (like the title implies) making my way through Aperture Science.
+I've run every monitor test I can muster, watched movies, and played several different games on it to get a feel for how it performs.
+No matter how hard I try to admire its good qualities, the overall feeling I have is no different than a trip to Burger King or (as the title implies) making my way through Aperture Science.

 - Viewable Image Size 23" (16:9)

 - Optimum Resolution 1920 x 1080 @ 60Hz